decipher3114/WSAUtils/README.md

 # Issues and Suggestions

 All suggestions are welcome.<br />
 I am a noob.
-So, this may conatin some bugs and issues.
+So, this may contain some bugs and issues.
 Please report them if you face any.

 **Thanks to All**